As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 2060 Newton hostel has the best facilities out of all the hostels in Madrid and is sure to exceed your expectations.

-The beds are in a pod style, each with a privacy curtain and plugs/light.
+Starting with the dorm rooms, the beds are in a pod style, each with a privacy curtain and plugs/light so you can keep yourself to yourself.

 It caters well to solo travellers with organised trips such as the nearby Toledo and Segovia as well as a bar crawl and flamenco nights.